 EDI software is a tool that converts business data and information to trading partners in a standardized, structured, and paperless format that is compliant with EDI standards.
-Data such as, EDI 850 purchase order and EDI 810 invoice are in document format.
+Data such as EDI 850 purchase order and EDI 810 invoice are in document format.
 Each document type has a standardized layout that clearly displays and defines the information so it is easily understandable to all parties.

-EDI software was created to lessen the procedural demand around industry trading processes such as shipping and mass product purchasing, purchase order (PO) generation, etc. Historically, invoices, POs, shipping information, etc. were manually generated between trading partners, this process was very time consuming and had very high error rates.
+EDI software was created to lessen the procedural demand around industry trading processes such as shipping and mass product purchasing, purchase order (PO) generation, etc. Historically, invoices, PO’s, shipping information, etc. were manually generated between trading partners, this process was very time-consuming and had very high error rates.

-EDI software is a secure solution that significantly shortens the purchasing process, as well as reduce the costs associated with manual entry using automation.
+EDI software is a secure solution that significantly shortens the purchasing process, as well as reduces the costs associated with manual entry using automation.
 It facilitates the exchange of such business documents in an electronic real-time format between trading partners and across a variety of platforms and programs.

 Benefits of EDI Software